unstoppabledomains/dev-docs/getting-started/glossary.md

 ### M

-**Main Network (Mainnet)**: This is a main layer 1 blockchain instead of a testnet or layer 2 solutions.
+**Main Network (Mainnet)**: This is a main layer 1 blockchain instead of a testnet or layer 2 solution.

+**Member**: A term used to refer to Unstoppable Domains users.

 **Metadata**: A collection of data that provides information about other data, but not the content of the data, i.e., social media profiles of a person.

 **Minting**: The process of validating information, such as domain ownership, and registering that onto the blockchain.

 **Multi-signature**: This is a special type of digital signature scheme where there can be multiple signers for a single digital signature.
-A multi-signature or multisig transaction is only valid if it is signed by a set threshold of participants, just like some legal documents require a co-signer.
+A multi-signature or multisig transaction is only valid if a set threshold of participants signs it, just like some legal documents require a co-signer.

 ### N